 My PhD thesis (available here) explores two novel algebraic applications of Internal Set Theory.
 I prove that every profinite group admits a finite approximation in the sense of Zilber, and my main result shows that well-behaved actions of the approximating group on a compact manifold give rise to similarly well-behaved actions of periodic subgroups of the approximated group on the same manifold.
-Motivated by the extraction of computational bounds from proofs in a pure fragment of IST, I devise a pure presentation of sheaves over topological spaces in the style of Robinson and prove it equivalent to the usual definition over standard objects.
+This generalizes earlier results of Manevitz and Weinberger on circle actions to a large class of groups.
+Motivated by the extraction of computational bounds from proofs in a pure fragment of IST, I devised a pure presentation of sheaves over topological spaces in the style of Robinson and proved it equivalent to the usual definition over standard objects.
 By introducing a non-standard extension of Martin-Löf Type Theory I formally verified my results using the Agda proof assistant.